Hari-Nagarajan/fairgame/README.md

 ## Current Functionality

-**ALPHA BRANCH IS A WORK IN PROGRESS, ANY OF THE FOLLOWING STEPS IN THIS README ARE SUBJECT TO CHANGE**
+**ALPHA BRANCH IS A WORK IN PROGRESS AND MAY BE NON-FUNCTIONAL AT ANY TIME, ANY OF THE FOLLOWING STEPS IN THIS README ARE SUBJECT TO CHANGE**

+Due to Amazon page changes, certain checks in the code may be non-functional.
+Please submit a pull request to fix.

 FairGame Alpha only works on Amazon using smile.amazon.com as the domain and can automatically place an order.
 ### Other Notes on Functionality